astramieri/oci-foundations/docs/iam_introduction.md

 There are two key aspects to this service:
 - **Authentication (AuthN)**: has to deal with identity (who someone is)
 - **Authorization (AuthZ)**: has to deal with permission (what someone is allowed to do)

+IAM in OCI consists of Principals, Policies, Federation, and a few other components.

 ## Identity Domains